Bronson (film): Plot

-Bronson enjoys the violence and showmanship of bare-knuckle boxing.
-Not content with his meagre winnings, he ups the stakes by fighting two opponents at once and even fights a dog.
-He proposes to a woman and steals a thousand-pound ring in the hope that she will marry him.
-She declines.
-After sixty-nine days of freedom, Bronson is sent back to jail.
+On January 1, 1988, he proposes to a woman and steals a thousand-pound ring in the hope that she will marry him, but she reveals he was just a fling.
+On January 7, on his sixty-ninth day free, Bronson is sent back to jail.

-He takes the prison librarian hostage and waits for reinforcements to arrive, alternately screaming at his hostage and peaceably enquiring after his family.
+In 1993, he takes a prison librarian hostage and waits for reinforcements to arrive, alternately screaming at his hostage and peaceably enquiring after his family.
 When other guards arrive, he strips naked and forces the librarian to assist in applying his "body armor" of petroleum jelly, to make him harder to grab in the imminent brawl.
 After being restrained, he is warned by the prison governor that he will die inside if his behavior does not improve.

-Encouraged by a prison art teacher, who notices something special in his drawings, he becomes a model prisoner for a while, channeling his confusion and pain into vivid imagery of birds and grotesque creatures.
+In 1999, encouraged by a prison art teacher, who notices something special in his drawings, he becomes a model prisoner for a while, channeling his confusion and pain into vivid imagery of birds and grotesque creatures.
 When told that the art studio will be closing, Bronson attacks the teacher and holds him hostage.

 While prison officials wait outside, he demands music be played.
 He paints his naked body black and ties the teacher to a post.
 He paints a moustache onto the teacher's face, forces an apple into his mouth and removes his hat and glasses to put on the teacher's head in an imitation of the René Magritte painting The Son of Man.

-After this human still-life has been arranged to his satisfaction, he accepts his fate, calling for the prison guards to burst in for yet another brawl, for which he will be sent back to solitary confinement.
+After this human still-life has been arranged to his satisfaction, he accepts his fate and calls for the prison guards to burst in for yet another brawl, for which he is sent back to solitary confinement, naked and heavily beaten.

+Onscreen text reveals that Bronson has spent 30 years of his sentence in solitary confinement, has no planned release date, and as of the early 2000's, is considered Britain's most dangerous prisoner.